ubaid162/Hosse_price_prediction/README.md

 The project is integrated with a Flask web interface, allowing users to input details and get instant price predictions.

-Features
+Features:
-🔹 Data preprocessing and encoding for categorical variables 🔹 Model training using Random Forest Regressor
+* 🔹 Data preprocessing and encoding for categorical variables
+* 🔹 Model training using Random Forest Regressor
-🔹 Interactive web UI built with Flask
+* 🔹 Interactive web UI built with Flask
-🔹 Real-time prediction results
+* 🔹 Real-time prediction results
-🔹 Well-structured and modular project
+* 🔹 Well-structured and modular project

 Project Structure